devsu/condor-auth/README.md

 You can pass not only one option, but an array of options to authorize the call.
 If any of them pass, the call will be authorized.

-#### How to require two permissions? (use AND instead of OR)
+#### How to require two roles? (use AND instead of OR)

-The module is designed for the most common usages, but we're sure there will be cases where your requirements will be different, in that case you can use custom validation functions that do exactly what you want.
+The module is designed for the most common scenario, but we're sure there will be cases where your requirements will be different, in that case you can use custom validation functions that do exactly what you want.
 You can have for example something like this:

  ```js
  module.exports = {